marcgenton/marcgenton.github.io/_pages/talks.md

 **---**

-(247) Genton, M. G. (2012), "Weighted composite likelihood for spatial max-stable processes," Spatial Statistics Conference, Miami, USA.
+**(247)** "Weighted Composite Likelihood for Spatial Max-Stable Processes," Spatial Statistics Conference, Miami, USA.

-(246) Genton, M. G. (2012), "Analysis of variance for functional and image data, with climate applications," KAUST-Earth Sciences and Engineering, Thuwal, Saudi Arabia.
+**(246)** "Analysis of Variance for Functional and Image Data, with Climate Applications," KAUST-Earth Sciences and Engineering, Thuwal, Saudi Arabia.

-(245) Genton, M. G. (2012), "Analysis of variance for functional and image data, with climate applications," NTNU, Trondheim, Norway.
+**(245)** "Analysis of Variance for Functional and Image Data, with Climate Applications," NTNU, Trondheim, Norway.

-(244) Genton, M. G. (2012), "Analysis of variance for functional and image data, with climate applications," IAMCS Workshop, College Station, USA.
+**(244)** "Analysis of Variance for Functional and Image Data, with Climate Applications," IAMCS Workshop, College Station, USA.

-(243) Genton, M. G. (2012), "Analysis of variance for functional and image data, with climate applications," ENVR Workshop, Raleigh, USA.
+**(243)** "Analysis of Variance for Functional and Image Data, with Climate Applications," ENVR Workshop, Raleigh, USA.

-(242) Genton, M. G. (2012), "Functional median polish with climate applications," ICORS, Burlington, USA.
+**(242)** "Functional Median Polish with Climate Applications," ICORS, Burlington, USA.

-(241) Genton, M. G. (2012), "Space-time wind speed forecasting for improved power system dispatch," JSM, San Diego, USA.
+**(241)** "Space-Time Wind Speed Forecasting for Improved Power System Dispatch," JSM, San Diego, USA.

-(240) Genton, M. G. (2012), "Statistics: Towards even better Science and innovation at KAUST," KAUST, Thuwal, Saudi Arabia.
+**(240)** "Statistics: Towards Even Better Science and Innovation at KAUST," KAUST, Thuwal, Saudi Arabia.

-(239) Genton, M. G. (2012), "Analysis of variance for functional and image data, with climate applications," KAUST, Thuwal, Saudi Arabia.
+**(239)** "Analysis of Variance for Functional and Image Data, with Climate Applications," KAUST, Thuwal, Saudi Arabia.

-(238) Genton, M. G. (2012), "Functional median polish with climate applications," The University of Melbourne, Melbourne, Australia.
+**(238)** "Functional Median Polish with Climate Applications," The University of Melbourne, Melbourne, Australia.

-(237) Genton, M. G. (2012), "Functional median polish with climate applications," Workshop on Spatial Statistics and Image Analysis in Biology, Avignon, France.
+**(237)** "Functional Median Polish with Climate Applications," Workshop on Spatial Statistics and Image Analysis in Biology, Avignon, France.

-(236) Genton, M. G. (2012), "Ecology of whale sharks and butterflyfishes in the Red Sea," IAMCS Spring Symposium at KAUST, Thuwal, Saudi Arabia.
+**(236)** "Ecology of Whale Sharks and Butterflyfishes in the Red Sea," IAMCS Spring Symposium at KAUST, Thuwal, Saudi Arabia.

-(235) Genton, M. G. (2012), "On the likelihood of Gaussian max-stable processes: Weighted composite likelihood for spatio-temporal extremes," Composite Likelihood Workshop, Banff, Canada.
+**(235)** "On the Likelihood of Gaussian Max-Stable Processes: Weighted Composite Likelihood for Spatio-Temporal Extremes," Composite Likelihood Workshop, Banff, Canada.

-(234) Genton, M. G. (2012), "Functional median polish with climate applications," Computational Biomedicine and Geophysics Workshop, Salt Lake City, USA.
+**(234)** "Functional Median Polish with Climate Applications," Computational Biomedicine and Geophysics Workshop, Salt Lake City, USA.

-(233) Genton, M. G. (2012), "Functional median polish with climate applications," CMG meeting, Texas A&M University, College Station, USA.
+**(233)** "Functional Median Polish with Climate Applications," CMG meeting, Texas A&M University, College Station, USA.

-(232) Genton, M. G. (2012), "A new look at skew-normal distributions," Skew-tea, Texas A&M University, College Station, USA.
+**(232)** "A New Look at Skew-Normal Distributions," Skew-tea, Texas A&M University, College Station, USA.

 **---**